zallen971/Introduction-to-Scripting/Module - 7/Final_Project/README.md

 8. Shadowed Hall: Contains the Amulet of Protection
 9. The Forgotten Chamber: Contains the Soul Reaver Sword
 10. The Archmage Sanctum: Empty room
-11. Crystal Vavern: The Grand Wizard's Lair
+11. Crystal Cavern: The Grand Wizard's Lair

 ----------------------------------------------------------------------------------------------------------------------------